 Joseph W. Blaha

-Joe is a manager in Assurance and Advisory Services serving clients in diverse industries, including manufacturing/distribution, construction, professional services, retail, and employee benefit plan audits.
+Joe is a senior manager in Assurance and Advisory Services serving clients in diverse industries, including manufacturing/distribution, construction, professional services, retail, and employee benefit plan audits.
 He has been involved with various special projects including acquisitions and internal control analysis.
 His responsibilities include coordinating all aspects of the engagement with the client and partner, from the planning process to the issuance of the financial statements.
 Joe works closely with staff in executing, managing, and reviewing engagements.

 Joe builds close relationships with his clients to fully understand their business.
 He uses this knowledge to offer recommendations and process improvements.
 His diverse background allows him to provide unique ideas for his clients’ business challenges.